USMC1941/CS111-Rutgers/Assignments/2020_Fall/05_Assignment/README.md

 The table below lists the probabilities that a day will be wet given that the previous day was dry for each month for a weather station near Norman, OK.
 This table gives the probability of a change from dry to wet.
-These are “real” numbers that reflect how often the weather changed from dry to wet in that specific location, during the month indicated, over the 30-year period from 1970-2000.
+These are "real" numbers that reflect how often the weather changed from dry to wet in that specific location, during the month indicated, over the 30-year period from 1970-2000.

 ```